AlexiaDelorme/project-cookbook/testing/TESTING.md

 ###### Feature 6 - View recipe description

-The testing of this feature was thouroughly tested in the user stories section, please refer to user stories 5 & 6 for external users.
+This feature was thoroughly tested in the user stories section, please refer to the testing of user stories 5 & 6 for external users.

 <a name="features-community"/>